ovh/docs/pages/web/web-paas/configuration-services/solr/guide.en-gb.md

 > [!primary]
-> $partner_full Dedicated users can use `ssh -L 8888:localhost:8983 <user>@<cluster-name>.ent.platform.sh` to open a tunnel instead, after which the Solr server administrative interface will be available at `http://localhost:8888/solr/`.
+> Web PaaS Dedicated users can use `ssh -L 8888:localhost:8983 <user>@<cluster-name>.ent.platform.sh` to open a tunnel instead, after which the Solr server administrative interface will be available at `http://localhost:8888/solr/`.
 >